 In a disappointing season overall for Boston catchers, Ryan Hanigan endured similar struggles.
 The backstop was plagued by injuries throughout the 2016 season, resulting in a regression from his 2015 numbers in just about every offensive category.
 The backup catcher ended the season slashing .171/.230/.238 in 113 plate appearances, wrapping up his two-year career in Boston with a .219/.298/.294 line in 279 at-bats.
 Despite his abysmal effort at the plate in 2016, Boston hung onto the veteran backstop for his defense, as he led the team with a 3.55 ERA when he was behind the plate.
 With the emergence of Sandy Leon, however, the Red Sox declined the team option to bring Hanigan back.
-If the 36-year-old ends up getting signed by another team, he will likely serve as a reserve option or simply provide operational depth behind the plate.
+The 36-year-old agreed to terms with the Phillies, so he'll have an opportunity to compete for the backup catching job with Bryan Holaday.

 The Red Sox declined their 2017 option on Hanigan's contract, Jon Heyman of Today's Knuckleball reports.
 Hanigan's skill at the plate drastically regressed from 2015's already-mediocre performance.
 Over 35 games in the majors, he recorded a .171 batting average and struck out in more than 20 percent of his at-bats.
 If he gets signed by another team, the 36-year-old will likely serve as a reserve option or simply provide organizational depth behind the plate.